AdamAtomic/AIRToy/readme.txt

 from Adobe, it's actually notably lacking some crucial utilities for command-line development.
 Primarily, the mxmlc compiler is *crazy slow* by default.
 A lot of developers prefer to use fcsh, the "flash compiler shell" utility, instead.
-Unfortunately this tool ONLY comes with the Flex SDK (v3.1), not the AIR SDK (v3.7), for reasons I do not understand.
-It is also an interactive shell, so to use it effectively from the command-line you need a third party utility like fcshctl:
+Unfortunately this tool ONLY comes with the Flex 4.6 SDK (AIR v3.1), not the AIR SDK (v3.7), for reasons I do not understand.
+Fcsh is also an interactive shell, so to use it effectively from the command-line you need a third party utility like fcshctl:

 http://hasseg.org/blog/post/194/fcshctl-the-flex-compiler-shell-controller/

-...in order to get the most out of it.
+...in order to actually be able to use it.
 AIRToy is totally fine with that!
 First, download the latest version of the Flex SDK from Adobe.
 Then, copy the fcshctl shell script from that website into your Flex SDK's /bin folder.
 Finally, in your custom.cfg file, set the SDK parameter to your Flex SDK install path, set AIR_VERSION="3.1", and set COMPILER="bin/fcshctl mxmlc".
 This speeds up compile times immensely, especially on projects with external source paths and libraries.